 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us and our affiliates, for which they received or will receive customary fees and expense reimbursement.
 Affiliates of J.P.
 Morgan Securities Inc., Banc of America Securities LLC, BNP Paribas Securities Corp., Morgan Stanley & Co.
-Incorporated, Mizuho Securities USA Inc., RBS Securities Inc., Scotia Capital (USA) Inc., SunTrust Robinson Humphrey, Inc., Wells Fargo Securities, LLC, Daiwa Securities America Inc., Deutsche Bank Securities Inc., DnB NOR Markets, Inc., ING Financial Markets LLC and UBS Securities LLC are lenders under our multi-year revolving credit facility.
+Incorporated and Mizuho Securities USA Inc. and other co-managers are lenders under our multi-year revolving credit facility.
 These affiliates will receive their respective share of any repayment by us of amounts outstanding under the multi-year revolving credit facility from the proceeds of this offering.
 Because we intend to use the net proceeds from this offering to reduce indebtedness owed by us under our multi-year revolving credit facility, each of the underwriters whose affiliates will receive at least 5% of the net proceeds is considered by the Financial Industry Regulatory Authority, or FINRA, to have a conflict of interest with us in regards to this offering.
 However, no qualified independent underwriter is needed for this offering because the senior notes offered hereby are "investment grade rated" as defined in NASD Conduct Rule 2720(f)(8).